 This is great and safe for babies under six months of age.
 American Academy of Pediatricians (AAP) recommends babies to be fed only breast milk (or formula) exclusively for the first six months and slowly introducing solid foods after that.
 For this reason, I recommend freezing breast milk in an ice cube tray, put them in a mesh feeder and hand it to the baby.

 It’s easy, it’s fun, and it’s super safe.
 You don’t have to worry about any loose ice parts detaching itself, and there is no chance for baby gagging at the ice cubes.

-The mesh feeder is small and perfectly fits into tiny hands.
+But if you want to give mesh feeders a try then, this mesh feeder is small and perfectly fits into tiny hands.
 My kids enjoyed this a lot.
 It also doubles as a sensory play, with ice cubes melting out of the mesher and keeping them diverted from teething pain.

 Pacifier Popsciles :

 I also tried the infamous pacifier popsicles.
 To make popsicles on a pacifier, you fill the ice cube tray with the breastmilk smoothie and place the pacifier over it.
 Place the tray in the freezer and wait till they freeze.

 I should say that I was least impressed with this method.

 I found the spoons worked better than the pacifier.
 The popsicle made out of the pacifier had a hard time attaching for a longer time.
 The ice cube would just come out of the pacifier, and I was worried my babies would gag.

 May be if I used a medicine cap, like the one used in the video, it would have been more successful?